scoricov/getdata-012/README.md

     x
     ```

+##Pre-requisites

-Please note, that package 'dplyr' must be installed before running the script.
+- Package 'dplyr' must be installed before running the script.
+- This course project uses the "Human Activity Recognition Using Smartphones Dataset" which can be downloaded [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).